NOTE TO U.K. AUTHORS

 Papers can be submitted electronically.
 See here for further details.

 When preparing the paper for submission, authors may wish to use

 lms.cls, which can be found at the LMS general instructions for authors page.
 Upon acceptance, authors will agree to assign copyright to the Society.
 See the sample copyright form.

 from Oxford University Press.

 - Advance Access to papers published online ahead of print

-- Online Archive of all issues published 1865–present
+- Online Archive of all issues published 2008–present

 Online access is FREE to papers published on Advance Access and to issues published within the past 6 months.
 Full text access to earlier issues requires a subscription, but note that all Content Lists, Abstracts and Searches are free.

-The Proceedings has been published since the Society's foundation in 1865 and is now in its Third Series.
-It is published monthly with articles published individually on line prior to appearing in a printed issue.
+The Journal of Topology was founded in 2008.
+It is published quarterly with articles published individually on line prior to appearing in a printed issue.
 The journal is owned by the London Mathematical Society and is typeset, printed and distributed on our behalf by Oxford University Press.

 Statement on Pricing Policy